 - Visual workflows: incorporating transactional capabilities directly within the analytic user interface, sometimes referred to as write-back

-How is Embedded Analytics Different than Business Intelligence?
+How Is Embedded Analytics Software Different than Business Intelligence Software?

-One of the questions we’re often asked is how embedded analytics is different than traditional business intelligence.
+One of the questions we’re often asked is how embedded analytics software is different than traditional business intelligence software.
 The answer is, “It’s all about context.”

 Business intelligence is a set of independent systems (technologies, processes, people, etc.) that aggregate data from multiple sources, prepare the data for analysis, and then provide reporting and analysis on that data from a central view point.
 It is most optimized for supporting managerial level decisions that require highly aggregated views of information from across a department, function, or entire organization.
 These systems are specifically developed to operate within the silo of someone who solely performs data analysis.